inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 You show the application-specific sentence, say, *where is the money* to your informant, and they tell you that it's wrong: *money* should be in accusative.

-Unfortunately, your trigger-happy second-in-command shoots the informant in frustration, and you don't have access to any other L speakers in reasonable distance.
+Unfortunately, your second-in-command shoots the informant in frustration, and you don't have access to any other L speakers in reasonable distance.
 What do you do?

 ### Ideal: fix the RG